elimazhol7/just-an-average-day-java/README.md

-# Just an Average Day - Java Template
+# Just an Average Day

 ## Instructions